djpugh/MTfit/docs/source/real-tutorial.rst

 And then calling from the command line (Assuming parallel running: ``-l`` flag to run on a single processor)::

-    $ mtfit --algorithm=iterate --pmem=1 --double-couple --max-samples=100000 \
+    $ MTfit --algorithm=iterate --pmem=1 --double-couple --max-samples=100000 \
         --inversion-options=PPolarity --convert synthetic_event_data.inv
-    $ mtfit --algorithm=iterate --pmem=1 --max-samples=10000000  \
+    $ MTfit --algorithm=iterate --pmem=1 --max-samples=10000000  \
         --inversion-options=PPolarity --convert synthetic_event_data.inv

-These inversions should not take long to run (running on a single core of an i5 processor, the two inversions take 2 and 72 seconds respectively), although the conversions using :mod:`mtfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
+These inversions should not take long to run (running on a single core of an i5 processor, the two inversions take 2 and 72 seconds respectively), although the conversions using :mod:`MTfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
 The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``synthetic_example_event_ppolarityDC.mat`` and ``synthetic_example_event_ppolarityMT.mat`` respectively.

 .. only:: latex